School of Public Policy Cost of Attendance

 Understanding the significance of your decision to pursue graduate education, Pepperdine maintains the highest standards of transparency and truthfulness in our relationships with students and prospective students.
-We list below a comprehensive set of financial elements related to your time here, ranging from tuition to expected travel costs.
-As a prospective student comparing different opportunities, Pepperdine encourages you to make sure that the pricing factors for other options are also fully considered.
+In addition to the details below, a comprehensive set of financial elements related to your time here can be found in the Academic Catalog.
+Our team stands ready to work with you personally.

-*Includes $350 per month for food x 9 months and is based on on campus housing cost of $6,900 per semester x 2 which includes utilities, phone, internet and cable.
+*Includes $766 per month for food x 9 months and is based on on-campus housing cost of $9,500 per semester x 2 which includes utilities, phone, internet, and cable.

-**$3,535.20 Required Health Insurance cost included which will be charged to the student account in the fall semester.
-A student may waive out, if they have their own health insurance coverage.
-The student health insurance waiver is due on September 3, 2015.
+**$4,234 Required Health Insurance cost included which will be charged to the student account in the fall semester ($2,117) and spring/summer ($2,117).
+A student may waive out if they have their own health insurance coverage.
+SHIP charges will post on August 16, for the fall semester.
+The final grace period to waive Pepperdine's SHIP runs from August 16 to September 5.
+The final student health insurance waiver deadline is due on September 5.
+Submit the electronic waiver.

 ***Origination fees for loans.

 Tuition charges may be expected to increase on an annual basis as higher education continues to experience cost increases.
 Historically tuition has increased between two to six percent.
-Please note, tuition is based on sixteen units per term/semester.
+Please note, that tuition is based on 12/13 units per term/semester.

 Funding graduate school education is often accomplished through a combination of internal School of Public Policy scholarships, external scholarships, federal work-study, federal loans, alternative loans, and personal resources.